Music Festivals of Bangalore – If you are a sucker for travel and music, just like me, then India won’t disappoint you.

 This garden, which was designed to incorporate features that stimulate all five of the senses, is home to several unique attractions.

-Here, you can enjoy 200 different species of plants, including many fragrant, colourful flowers meant to excite both the eyes and the nose.
+Here, you can enjoy 200 different species of plants, including many fragrant, colorful flowers meant to excite both the eyes and the nose.

 Other special features of the Garden of Five senses include its many art sculptures, its food and shopping court, its waterfalls and wind chimes, and its solar energy park.